 You can also set target rules to specify the progress or attainment a student should make within a year and identify children who are not on track to achieve their end of year target.

-Using a flat grade scale, a student is classed as making the expected level of progress if they achieve the same grade (or greater) each assessment period.
-For example, a student in year 1 working at Developing would be expected to be working at Developing in year 2.
+• A flat grade scale - Using a flat grade scale, a student is classed as making the expected level of progress if they achieve the same grade (or greater) each assessment period.

 Things to be aware of: